pwittchen/covid-19-pl/README.md

 data
 ----

-timeline data gathered by me so far is available in `data/timeline.csv` file
+data gathered by me so far is available in the following files:
+- `data/timeline.csv`
+- `data/regions.csv`

 using script in i3 status bar
 -----------------------------